Visit a historic downtown area, three exceptional parks, and two museums at Anacortes.

 If you'd like to get out on the water, book a kayaking tour or private boat charter to the San Juan Islands from Anacortes.

-For the ultimate dining experience, try Anthonys at Cap Sante Boat Haven on the waterfront, with a lovely ambience and patio dining in summer.
-The Adrift Restaurant and the 5th Street Bistro are some other great options, located in historic downtown.
+For the ultimate dining experience, try Anthonys at Cap Sante Boat Haven on the waterfront at Anacortes, with a lovely ambience and patio dining in summer.

 TIP: If interested in hiking or mountain biking this area, please contact the "Anacortes Visitor center" at 819 Commercial Ave A for maps.
 The trails are difficult to navigate without a map.